Getting Started with SoulslikeCombat

 Step 3: Enable Required Plugins

-In Edit → Plugins, ensure these are also enabled, the plugin has dependencies for these and will enable them by default:
+In Edit > Plugins, ensure these are also enabled.
+The plugin depends on them and will enable them by default:

 • GameplayAbilities